What to do on Results Day and Clearing 2024by Abby Danecki

 How can I prepare for Results Day?

-What if I don't get the results I need for my firm or insurance choice university?
+What if I don't get the results I need?

-When it comes to exams, there can be lots of factors beyond our control and sometimes things just don't work out in the way we expect them to.
-After you've read your resuts, take a deep breath and give yourself a moment to process the news.
+After you've read your results, take a deep breath and give yourself a moment to process the news.

 At this stage, there are a number of options available to you:

-- If you've missed your required gardes by just a few marks, it might be worth getting in touch with your university choices to see if they will still accept you.
+- if you've missed your required grades by just a few marks, it might be worth getting in touch with your university choices to see if they will still accept you.

 What happens if I go through Clearing?

-If you decide to go through Clearing, this is when your Results Day preparations can really pay off.
+If you go through Clearing, this is when your preparations can really pay off.

 Things can move quickly in Clearing so you need to reach out to universities as soon as you have your results to find the best match for you before spaces start to fill up.